pburkholder/decksets/2018-04-cf-summit/text.md

 (plus 71 agencies in sandbox orgs)

+^ spanning broadly across government.
+NOAA, AirForce...

 ^One good case study is the Fed Elec Commission.
-The case study on our site focusses on cost savings, and in a small agency it matters that they save 85% on operation.
-But cloud.gov was also key to process transformation.
-As the product owner says:

 ---